Course Content

 After completing this week, you are expected to be able to:

-• Understand the policies and procedures for Quiz 01.
+• Understand the policies and procedures for Exam 01.

 Topics